top of page

 The Fig Tree is a picture of Israel: “He has laid My vine and ruined My fig tree; He has stripped it bare and thrown it away; Its branches are made white” [Joel 1:7].
 Israel was under God’s judgment because of its rebellion against God, and so God speaks of Israel as a fig tree that has been stripped.
 Removing the bark from a tree will certainly kill the tree.
 So, a stripped tree signifies that the nation of Israel was under God’s judgment.
 Likewise, in Jeremiah 24:1-10, God presents Israel using the figure of a fig tree and speaks of the nation of Israel’s obedience to God.
 Those obedient to God are likened to good figs, whereas those who are disobedient to God are likened to very bad figs. Figs are the fruit of a fig tree.
 Therefore, God is likening Israel to a fig tree that produces either bad or good fruit.

-Jesus made a statement in the Parable of the Fig Tree, that differentiates events that will occur in his disciples' lifetime (the invasion of Jerusalem and the destruction of the temple) from his Parousia (second coming).
-"Once we understand “this generation” [Matthew 24:34] to be first-century believers, it solves the problem of how the disciples were expected to be able to know when the time was near...even 'right at the door' but not able to know when Jesus would return as a thief in the night” [12]
+Jesus made a statement in the Parable of the Fig Tree, that differentiates events that will occur in his disciples' lifetime [the invasion of Jerusalem and the destruction of the temple] from his Parousia [second coming].
+"Once we understand “this generation” to be first-century believers, it solves the problem of how the disciples were expected to be able to know when the time was near, even "right at the door" [Matthew 24:32-34, but not able to know when Jesus would return as a thief in the night” [Matthew 24:36-44].
+[27]

 This also reinforces the idea that the Mount Olivet Discourse refers to the complete age between Jesus’ first and second advents.
 While certain aspects of the discourse describe the destruction of Jerusalem, others relate to Jesus’ second coming that will occur at the end of time.
 This view is supported by most conservative Bible scholars.
 While there are dissimilarities among them how the various aspects of the discourse sync with each other, this view is clearly what Christ is teaching in this passage.